Spirit of the Hunt

 Founders’ Cup

 Recognizes the team with the closest average shot distance.
-The two team members with the best scores ill be averaged.
+The two team members with the best scores are averaged.
 Note: some hunters sign up as individuals and others sign up on a team.
 Not all hunters take part in the team competition.

 Sponsored in part by Laramie Leatherworks.